 Grocery Shopping & Meal Prep

-Cooking for one is rarely any fun.
-It also requires a lot of energy to prepare, cook and clean up.
-Add that to the fact that many seniors can’t get to the grocery store easily and you can see why malnourishment, bone density loss and weakening of muscles and joints is a risk for seniors who live alone or are not capable of preparing healthy meals.
+Cooking for one person is rarely any fun.
+It requires a lot of energy to prepare, cook and clean up.
+In addition, many seniors can’t get to the grocery store easily.

-Basic hygiene is another thing that can slip by the wayside as one day fades into another, or if stiff joints or a fear of falling make it more difficult to get dressed or take regular showers.
+Basic hygiene is another thing that can slip by the wayside as one day fades into another.
+Sometimes seniors have stiff joints or a fear of falling, which makes it more difficult to get dressed or take regular showers.

-Usually, under the remote advisement of a physician, an RN is assigned as a medical case manager.
-The manager will check-in regularly to monitor the patient, read caregiver notes, make changes as necessary and discuss the case with the doctor if it’s felt further intervention/prescription changes are needed.
+What usually happens is that an RN is assigned as a medical case manager under the remote guidance of a physician.
+The manager will check-in regularly to monitor the patient, read caregiver notes, make changes as necessary, and discuss the case with the doctor if it’s felt further intervention or prescription changes are needed.

 - Wound care and dressing changes